The Super Bowl could end in a 'three-peat.' Why that matters to a former NBA coach

 "They'll see an opportunity, and they'll say, 'OK, well, I don't necessarily ever intend to create everything myself, but I'll partner with a company that does that and then I'll license it out and then we'll split the proceeds."

-Riley's company, Riles & Company, Inc., now owns at least six live patents for variations of the phrase "three-peat," according to the United States Patent and Trademark Office database.
+Riley's company, Riles & Company, Inc., now owns at least six trademarks for variations of the phrase "three-peat," according to the United States Patent and Trademark Office database.

 The trademarks cover items such as shirts, jackets, hats, jewelry, mugs, posters, trading cards, energy drinks and bumper stickers.